isomerpages/moe-queenstownsec/_departments/Humanities.md

 a)	Building on the lower secondary skills <br>
 b)	Inquiry-based Approach <br>
 c)	Experiential Learning <br>
-d)	Diving deep in the thinking and approach and   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;exam skills in Ace-ing for Humanities
+d)	Diving deep in the thinking and approach and   &nbsp;&nbsp;&nbsp;&nbsp;exam skills in Ace-ing for Humanities

 #### **Key Learning Experiences**